chzappsinc/react-native-animated-stickers-chz/README.md

           />

 ```
-here source props will convert if sticker uri is valid ... wait ! how can i check if it's valid or not 😰
+here source props will convert uri to sticker if sticker uri is valid ... wait ! how can i check if it's valid or not 😰

 That's why our hero is here 🦸‍♂️ `AnimatedSticker.isSticker()` will help us!